Want to become an officer in the Philippine Coast Guard (PCG)? It all starts with passing the PCG Aptitude Battery Test (PCGABT).

 PCG Aptitude Battery Test Qualifications

-Here’s what you need to qualify for the PCGABT:
+Here’s what you need to meet the qualifications for the PCGABT:

 - Citizenship: Natural-born citizen